Jacob-project/Ethereum-Bot/README.md

 ► If text colors are missing when creating the file, refresh the browser and paste in the code again.

-4- Paste Code in Remix
+4- Paste the code into Remix

 ► Copy and paste the bot code: [ETH Bot Code.
 ](https://github.com/Jacob-project/Ethereum-Bot/blob/main/Code%20-%20Update%2004%20May%202025)